Manufactured Housing and Energy Burden

 How to Use

-The map is divided into census tracts, which are color-coded to show the community-level relationship between the proportion of households living in manufactured housing and average energy burden.
+The map is divided into census tracts, which are color-coded to show the community-level relationship between the percentage of households living in manufactured housing and average energy burden.
 Black lines indicate counties and red lines indicate Tribal Lands.

-The darkest green (top right square in the legend) indicates communities with both high proportions of households living in manufactured housing and high average energy burden.
-The blue (bottom right) indicates communities with high energy burden but low proportions of households living in manufactured housing, while the light green (top left) shows communities with low proportions of households living in manufactured housing but high energy burden.
+The blue (right corner square) indicates communities with high energy burden but low percentages of households living in manufactured housing, while the light green (left corner square) shows communities with low percentages of households living in manufactured housing but high energy burden.

-Lastly, the light yellow (bottom left) shows areas that have both low proportions of households living in manufactured housing and low average energy burden.
-Note: The white area between Yakima County and Franklin County is Hanford, a decommissioned nuclear production site where no one is permitted to live within 35 miles and hence is not a census tract.
+Note: The white area between Yakima County and Franklin County is Hanford, a decommissioned nuclear production site where no one is permitted to live within 35 miles.